AleksisLesieur/tic_tac_toe_web_sockets/README.md

 2. Input a name between 1-15 characters long.
 3. Confirm your name and wait for me to join.
 4. If I'm not joining after 2 minutes, feel free to play against one of your colleagues.
-5. You're now playing a game of Tic Tac Toe with me!
+5. You're now playing a game of Tic Tac Toe online!

 ## Note
 - **Limited Players:** Only two players are allowed to join the game at a time.
 This means no third or fourth user can join.